Short-Term Vacation Rentals

 NEW: PST and Tourism Tax

-In July 2018, the provincial government announced that as of October 1, 2018, short-term rental hosts must remit PST and the local tourism tax for guest stays.
+As of October 1st, 2018, short-term rental hosts must remit PST and the local tourism tax for guest stays.
+This is a requirement of the Province of British Columbia.
 More information can be found in this notice.
 Some online platforms, such as Airbnb, may do this on your behalf.
 Please direct any questions directly to the Province using the contact information at the end of the noticed linked to above.
 The City of Nelson is not involved with this new taxation requirement and cannot answer questions.

 Short-Term Rental Regulations

-If you are operating a short-term vacation rental within a residential zone (R1, R2, R3, R4, R6, MU2, MU3, MU4, CD1, CD6) you must have a ‘short-term rental’ business licence.
+Prior to operating a short-term vacation rental within a residential zone (R1, R2, R3, R4, R6, MU2, MU3, MU4, CD1, CD6, CD9) you must have a ‘short-term rental’ business licence.
 This licence must be renewed annually and can be obtained from City Hall at Development Services (2nd floor).
 Please use the following application form.

-If you are operating a short-term vacation rental within a commercial zone (C1), you must have a business licence as a ‘tourist accommodation’.
-This licence must be renewed annually and can be obtained from City Hall customer service representatives (first floor).
-For a short-term rental in a commercial zone, please use the following business licence application form.
+A short-term vacation rental within a commercial zone (C1, C1A, C2, C4, MU1) is not considered a "short-term rental" in the City of Nelson and the short-term rental regulations described on this website do not apply.
+Rather, you must hold a business licence as a ‘tourist accommodation’ - the same as a hotel.
+This licence is automatically renewed annually and can be obtained from City Hall customer service representatives (first floor).
+For a short-term rental in a commercial zone, please use the City's standard business licence application form.

 Non-compliance with zoning or the lack of a business licence can result in a fine of $500 per day.